sadawi/PrimarySource/README.md

 Then, whenever you call `self.tableView.reloadData()`, your table will be populated with data from your dataSource.

-Note that the initializers for sections take a configuration closure with that new section as an argument, and new items take a closure that configures the UITableViewCell instance itself.

 ### Cell registration

 A cell can be created in several ways: